Export Requirements by Country and Jurisdiction (N-Z)

 Consult the European Union certification requirements for certification of product exported to Serbia.

 Serbia has elected to use the EU model health certificate with public and animal health attestations.
-All intentions of the attestations must be met including Approved Facility listings and raw material sourcing requirements.
-Serbia is not a participant of the Veterinary Equivalence Agreement between the U.S. and EU, therefore all product exported to Serbia, require physical inspection.
+Allattestations must be met including Approved Facility listings and raw material sourcing requirements.
+Serbia is not a participant of the Veterinary Equivalence Agreement between the US and EU, therefore all product exported to Serbia, require physical inspection.

-If the product is produced in a USDC HACCP QMP facility a Lot inspection is not required.
-All documentation verification must still be done for each consignment.
-If the product is produced in a USDC resident inspection facility or a non-contract facility, physical consignment by consignment inspection is required prior to certification.
+If the product is produced under a USDC NOAA EMP, a Lot inspection is not required.
+Documentation verification must still be completed for each consignment.

 Acts and Regulations - None specified.